 The VMMS Student Council is compromised of an eighth grade Executive Board and grade level Homeroom Representatives.
 The Executive Board Officers are elected by the student body and the Cabinet Members are selected by a council of teachers at the end of the 7th grade school year.

 The Student Council also demonstrates their strong sense of character and community by fundraising and donating to various causes.
-In the past, the Student Council has raised money for Relay for Life, Hats for Hunger, U.S. Veterans, the VMMS Giving Tree, and much more.
+In the past, the Student Council has raised money for Relay for Life, U.S. Veterans, the VMMS Giving Tree, the Intergenerational Club and much more.
 In 2018, we raised enough money to purchase our new VMMS Mustang Mascot uniform!
 We are looking for another fun-filled, exciting year!

 Click here for all student council events and activities.

 Adviser: Damken / Tocket

 The VMMS talent show is an activity of the Spirit Club.
 Students may sign up with Mrs. Abramo to audition for the show.
 Announcements are made over VMTV in the morning.
 Auditions are scheduled for the following week.
 A group of 4-5 teachers scores them.
 The scores are then combined into an average score.
 The top 20-25 acts make up the show.
 The students that work the crew for the show are Spirit Club members who sign up for that month’s activity.
 Practices are run 2-3 weeks before the show, with one dress rehearsal night.
 The final show is performed one night in the spring and is not competitive.

 Adviser: Karen LaFragola

 Currently students are chosen to participate on the VMTV morning announcements.
 These students present the daily announcements which are shown on Youtube.
 Space can be limited at times, so please understand that you may not be guaranteed a spot this year...but there is always next year.